Explosions in the Sky: History

 After being contacted by Brian Reitzell, Explosions in the Sky wrote the soundtrack for the 2004 film Friday Night Lights.
 Despite having access to rare equipment in the studio for that project, the band kept to their songwriting style in creating original material.

 Their album The Rescue was written and recorded in eight days as part of the TRL Travels in Constants series.
 As such, the album was originally only available at the band's live shows.

 Explosions in the Sky's fifth studio album, All of a Sudden I Miss Everyone, which debuted February 20, 2007, exists as both a one-disc version and a two-disc special edition featuring remixes by multiple artists.

 The band began touring on February 19 in the U.S. and Canada.

 On April 26, 2011, the band released their sixth studio album, Take Care, Take Care, Take Care.

-They were one of the support acts for Nine Inch Nails on their North American leg of the Twenty Thirteen Tour in late 2013, alternating dates with Godspeed You!
+The band served as one of the support acts for Nine Inch Nails on their North American leg of the Twenty Thirteen Tour in late 2013, alternating dates with Godspeed You!
 Black Emperor.
+Following a period of seldom live shows across 2014 and 2015, the band returned in 2016 with their seventh studio album, The Wilderness.
+Two singles were released from the album prior to its April release: "Separation Anxiety" in January, and "Logic of a Dream" in February.
+The band toured extensively in support of the album throughout 2016 and into 2017, playing over 140 shows worldwide.

+In April 2023, the band announced via their website their first North American tour since 2019.
+The tour was dubbed "The End Tour", leading to speculation that the tour could be their last.
+On July 17, however, their official Twitter account announced the release of their eighth album, titled End, for September 15.
+In a press release for the announcement, they explained that the title came from "the concept of an ending—death, or the end of a friendship or relationship", and does not imply that it would be the band's final album.